lidofinance/easy-track/specification.md

 ## IncreaseNodeOperatorStakingLimit

-Creates EVM Script to increase staking limit for node operator with the given id.
+Creates EVMScript to increase staking limit for node operator with the given id.
 Only node operators registered in NodeOperatorsRegistry can create motions with this EVMScript factory.

 ### Methods

 #### function createEVMScript(address \_creator, bytes \_evmScriptCallData) external view returns (bytes)

-Creates EVM Script to increase node operators staking limit. `_evmScriptCallData` has to contain encoded tuple: `(uint256 _nodeOperatorId, uint256 _stakingLimit)`, where `_nodeOperatorId` - id of node operator in [NodeOperatorsRegistry](https://github.com/lidofinance/lido-dao/blob/553a4afb9c7c13d1aac03713f24e95d1d07591d7/contracts/0.4.24/nos/NodeOperatorsRegistry.sol), `_stakingLimit` - new staking limit
+Creates EVMScript to increase node operators staking limit. `_evmScriptCallData` has to contain encoded tuple: `(uint256 _nodeOperatorId, uint256 _stakingLimit)`, where `_nodeOperatorId` - id of node operator in [NodeOperatorsRegistry](https://github.com/lidofinance/lido-dao/blob/553a4afb9c7c13d1aac03713f24e95d1d07591d7/contracts/0.4.24/nos/NodeOperatorsRegistry.sol), `_stakingLimit` - new staking limit
 To successfully create EVMScript next requirements must be met:

 - Reward address of the node operator must be equal to the address of the `_creator`